Current transformer: Knee-point core-saturation voltage

 The knee-point voltage of a current transformer is the magnitude of the secondary voltage above which the output current ceases to linearly follow the input current within declared accuracy.
 In testing, if a voltage is applied across the secondary terminals the magnetizing current will increase in proportion to the applied voltage, until the knee point is reached.
 The knee point is defined as the voltage at which a 10% increase in applied voltage increases the magnetizing current by 50%.
 For voltages greater than the knee point, the magnetizing current increases considerably even for small increments in voltage across the secondary terminals.
 The knee-point voltage is less applicable for metering current transformers as their accuracy is generally much higher but constrained within a very small range of the current transformer rating, typically 1.2 to 1.5 times rated current.
 However, the concept of knee point voltage is very pertinent to protection current transformers, since they are necessarily exposed to fault currents of 20 to 30 times rated current.

 Phase shift

 Ideally, the primary and secondary currents of a current transformer should be in phase.
-In practice, this is impossible, but, at normal power frequencies, phase shifts of a few tenths of a degree are achievable, while simpler CTs may have phase shifts up to six degrees.
+In practice, this is impossible, but, at normal power frequencies, phase shifts of a few tenths of a degree are achievable, while simpler CTs may have larger phase shifts.
 For current measurement, phase shift is immaterial as ammeters only display the magnitude of the current.
-However, in wattmeters, energy meters, and power factor meters, phase shift produces errors.
+However, in wattmeters, energy meters, and power factor, phase shift produces errors.
 For power and energy measurement, the errors are considered to be negligible at unity power factor but become more significant as the power factor approaches zero.
-At zero power-factor, any indicated power is entirely due to the current transformer's phase error.
 The introduction of electronic power and energy meters has allowed current phase error to be calibrated out.